by Tom Allen

 One of the main factors that makes SaaS unique is the level of knowledge required to maintain the application.
 Ideally, a SaaS owner should have some experience in software development, [...]
 There’s also a level of customer support required to run a SaaS business, so the model is less passive than that of most other monetized websites.
 Understanding the customer base of a recurring revenue business is vital, and churn is typically the metric of greatest use here.

 While evaluation and rigorous due diligence steps should take place regardless of a target’s industry association, deal teams need to exercise caution: SaaS companies are different.
 Gaining an understanding of the critical levers that drive SaaS valuation is important and something that must be ticked-off before detailed due diligence commences.

 Non-technical teams may not fully appreciate the realities of SaaS evaluation.
 Here are three overlooked areas critical to robust SaaS due diligence.

 Premium SaaS companies should have “...well-documented, annotated and tested source code”.
 Source code effectively holds the promise of future revenues.
 In a cloud-deployed company it is critical that source code is efficient, transparent, stable and standardized.
 This helps ensure a successful code transfer and opportunity for further, future development.

 Intellectual Property Review

-A thorough due diligence questionnaire includes assessing the strength of the software.
+A thorough due diligence checklist includes assessing the strength of the software.
 This includes how the technology is patented and whether the acquirer is legally protected against competition.
 Moreover, it means ensuring that the SaaS target has sufficient freedom to operate (i.e. – isn’t infringing on someone else’s code).